kr/diff/Readme.md

 # Compatibility

-Since the output of this package is mainly meant for humans to read, it's not designed to be easy to for computers to parse, and we will occasionally change the format to try to make it better.
+The output of this package is mainly meant for humans to read, and it's not a goal to be easy for computers to parse.
+We will occasionally change the format to try to make it better.
 So please keep this in mind if you want to make a tool that consumes the output of this module; it might break!